Water supply and sanitation in Ghana: Policy and regulation

 At the moment, a number of institutions exist to supervise and regulate water supply and sanitation.
 The policy framework is based on the Ghana Poverty Reduction Strategy (GPRS).

 General water sector policies for both rural and urban areas are set by the Water Directorate within the Ministry of Water Resources, Works and Housing (MWRWH).
 Furthermore, the ministry solicits funding from external support agencies, monitors the sector, and advises the Cabinet.
 The Water Sector Restructuring Secretariat, created in 1997 in the Ministry of Water Resources, Works and Housing, oversees the process of private sector participation in the sector.

 The Ministry of Local Government and Rural Development shares responsibility for setting sanitation policies and coordinating funding for the sub-sector with MWRWH.
 The government promotes decentralization so that sanitation policies are expected to be carried out by Metropolitan, Municipal, and District Assemblies.
 To enforce environmental quality laws, the Environmental Protection Agency (EPA) under the Ministry of Environment and Science is expected to examine the impact of sanitation development activities on the environment.

 To overcome the lack of coordination between the numerous sector institutions, the Minister of Water Resources, Works, and Housing, Abubakar Saddique Boniface, launched a National Water Policy (NWP) in February 2008, which covers water resources management, water supply and sanitation.
 Although the sector has made progress, a lack of coherence in policy formulation resulted in a multitude of implementation strategies.
 The NWP aimed to formulate a comprehensive sector policy and to make it easier for development partners to provide the necessary support to the sector.
 The NWP had been prepared by the Water Resources Commission (WRC) since 2002.

 Illegal mining activities and water supply

-Lands Minister, Samuel Abu Jinapor has re-assured the general public that Ghana's water supply is safe and consumable despite massive concerns of illegal mining activities impacting natural water bodies in the country.
+Illegal small-scale gold mining in Ghana, locally known as galamsey, poses a severe threat to the country's water supply.
+Harmful mining waste released into rivers such as the Pra, Ankobra, and Birim severely contaminates water bodies, threatens aquatic life, and results in the loss of livelihood for fishermen, with an estimated 60% of Ghana's water bodies polluted with toxic chemicals and waste from illegal mining.

+Major rivers including the Pra and Ankobra are heavily polluted with mercury and cyanide exceeding WHO safety limits, with the contamination of water sources posing serious health risks to local populations including potential neurological and developmental effects from mercury exposure.
+Galamsey results in the incessant release of untreated liquid waste from the washing of alluvial gold, making it a key factor of pollution in river estuaries and causing detrimental effects to aquatic ecosystems.
+Studies have projected that Ghana will have to import water for domestic and industrial use within 15 years due to the inability to treat its highly turbid water bodies.